Alaska Airlines: 2010s

 In March 2010, Alaska Airlines began service from San Jose, California, to Kahului and Kona, Hawaii, and also from Sacramento, California, to Kahului, Hawaii.

-On September 27, 2010, Alaska Airlines began service between Seattle and Lambert-St. Louis International Airport.
+In September 2010, Alaska Airlines began service between Seattle and Lambert-St. Louis International Airport.

-2011 brought a major change for the Alaska Air Group; starting at the beginning of the year, Horizon Air would no longer operate as a separate regional airline.
+In 2011, Horizon Air no longer operated as a separate regional airline.
 Instead, it transitioned to a capacity purchase agreement (CPA) business model, which had by that time become the regional airline industry standard.
 Under the CPA, Horizon operates and maintains its aircraft, while Alaska Airlines is responsible for scheduling, marketing and pricing all flights.
 As part of the change to the new business model, the Horizon Air brand was retired and all Horizon planes were repainted with a co-branded "Alaska Horizon" livery.

-Alaska Airlines also entered into a similar capacity purchase agreement with the nation's largest regional airline, SkyWest Airlines.
+Alaska Airlines entered into a similar capacity purchase agreement with the nation's largest regional airline, SkyWest Airlines.
 Starting in May 2011, SkyWest started operating several routes for Alaska under the brand "Alaska SkyWest".

-In January 2011, Alaska Airlines placed an order for thirteen 737-900ERs.
-The aircraft have been delivered between 2012 and 2014 Alaska also ordered two 737-800s as part of this order.
+In January 2011, Alaska Airlines placed an order for thirteen Boeing 737-900ERs to be delivered between 2012 and 2014, with two 737-800s also part of the order.

-Alaska Airlines continues pioneering new technologies today.
-In 2011 Alaska Airlines partnered with Boeing and Fujitsu to be the first to use a new technology called Component Management Optimization, which will streamline maintenance checks.
-It will do this by allowing mechanics to point a handheld device at little RFID tags attached to certain parts of the aircraft, which will display information about when parts were last replaced.
+In 2011, Alaska Airlines partnered with Boeing and Fujitsu to be the first to use a new technology called Component Management Optimization to streamline maintenance checks.
+It allows mechanics to point a handheld device at little RFID tags attached to certain parts of the aircraft, which will display information about when parts were last replaced.
 This will allow mechanics to perform inspections quicker than conventional methods.
 The program is scheduled to launch in 2012.

-Also in mid-2011, the airline issued iPads to its pilots to replace 25 pounds of paper flight manuals that pilots are currently required to carry on flights (Electronic flight bag).
-Alaska Airlines is the first major airline to use iPads on flights; all pilots had iPads by the middle of June 2011.
-This was the first part of the airline's initiative to do away with the flight bag; the airline is also considering using iPads for displaying aeronautical charts.
+In mid 2011, the airline issued iPads to its pilots to replace 25 pounds of paper flight manuals that pilots were required to carry on flights (Electronic flight bag).
+Alaska Airlines is the first major airline to use iPads on flights.
+All pilots had iPads by June 2011.
+This was the first part of the airline's initiative to do away with the flight bag.
+The airline is considering using iPads for displaying aeronautical charts.

-In November 2011 Alaska Airlines flew 75 commercial passenger flights in the U.S. powered by biofuel using a 20 percent blend of sustainable biofuel made from used cooking oil that meets rigorous international safety and sustainability standards.
+In November 2011, Alaska Airlines flew 75 commercial passenger flights in the U.S. powered by biofuel, using a 20 percent blend of sustainable biofuel made from used cooking oil that meets rigorous international safety and sustainability standards.

 On February 16, 2012, Alaska Airlines' CEO, Bill Ayer, retired.
-Ayer became the airline's CEO in 2002 and has been credited for reducing costs and keeping the airline profitable without going through bankruptcy.
-The airline's president Brad Tilden officially became the new CEO on May 15, 2012.
+Ayer became the airline's CEO in 2002 and has been credited with reducing costs and keeping the airline profitable without going through bankruptcy.
+The airline's president Brad Tilden became the new CEO on May 15, 2012.